Krissy Vaine: Florida Championship Wrestling and departure (2007)

 After DSW was shut down, Vaine was moved to Florida Championship Wrestling, WWE's newest developmental territory.
 Vaine made her FCW debut on June 26, 2007, where she lost to Nattie Neidhart in a three-way match also involving Shantelle Taylor.
 On September 15 edition of FCW, Vaine teamed with Nattie Neidhart in a losing effort to The Bella Twins with Victoria Crawford as special referee.
 On the September 28, 2007 episode of SmackDown!, Eubanks made her WWE debut as a villainess by attacking Torrie Wilson after Wilson lost a match to Victoria.
 On the October 5 episode of SmackDown!, Vaine was seen backstage negotiating her first match with SmackDown!
 General Manager Vickie Guerrero.
-However, both Eubanks and her boyfriend Ryan O'Reilly left WWE on October 10 due to health issues with both of their families.
+However, both Eubanks and her boyfriend at the time Ryan O'Reilly left WWE on October 10 due to health issues with both of their families.

 Return to the independent circuit (2009–2011)

 After a nearly two-year-long hiatus from professional wrestling following her WWE departure, Eubanks made her return to the wrestling industry on February 2, 2009, where she reunited with Amber O'Neal to reform Team Blondage and defeat Daffney and MsChif in a tag team match.
 On September 12, 2009, Vaine won her first singles championship by defeating Jayme Jameson to win the NWA Mid-Atlantic Women's Championship.
 The win made Vaine the first champion in nearly nine years due to the title being vacated and subsequently abandoned on December 2, 2000 by the last champion Leilani Kai.
 Soon after winning the title, Vaine renamed herself Kristin Astara before losing the title to Jameson on April 10, 2010.
 She later faced Jameson for the title in three subsequent rematches on May 1, October 30, and November 6, but was defeated each time.